 - Munawar Faruqui and his aide Nalin Yadav were arrested on January 2

-Mr Faruqui's lawyer had argued that he had been invited by the organizers of the show and was present but he had not made any such jokes that day.
+Mr Faruqui's lawyer had argued that he had been invited by the organisers of the show and was present but he had not made any such jokes that day.

-But the court rejected it, saying the possibility of more "incriminating material" could not be ruled out as investigations were still on.
+But the High Court rejected it, saying the possibility of more "incriminating material" could not be ruled out as investigations were still on.
 It also referred to a similar case filed against the comic in Uttar Pradesh and his social media posts.